 As an adult, working in the legal and community education fields was a catalyst for making changes in my life so in 2013, I qualified my interests with the completion of a Bachelor of Communications & Cultural Studies in Australia.
 As the final project for my degree, I created an eBook called An Angel In My Purse which raised money to contribute to a micro-finance scheme, so far assisting 4,000 entrepreneurs.
 Next, I completed a Post Graduate Certificate in Mindfulness & Compassion in Scotland, at the University of Aberdeen then a Post Graduate Diploma in Restorative Justice in Ireland at the University of Ulster.
 I am currently undertaking an EdD at The University of Exeter.

 Alongside my professional and educational journey, I embarked upon a spiritual journey exploring both traditional religions and indigenous traditions.
-Within religion and Indigenous lore, I found the common thread of mysticism.
-Claiming no religion, but inspired by Christian Benedictine meditation, Buddhist meditation, Australian Indigenous Lore and Celtic Druid Lore, I took the contemplative path.
-This journey culminated in a spiritual awakening leading to inner peace which I then began to experience as a reflection in my outer environment.
-Compassion fatigue led me to mindfulness-based well-being which culminated in me feeling more energised than I had 30 years earlier.
+Within religious philosophy and Indigenous lore, I found the common thread of mysticism.
+Inspired by Buddhist, Hindu and Christian Benedictine meditation along with Australian Indigenous Lore and Celtic Druid Lore, I took the contemplative path.
+This journey culminated in a spiritual awakening leading to an understanding of inner peace, paradoxically disconnected from any, one, religious or indigenous path yet common to all and rarely discovered by devotees.

 ‘My greatest joy is seeing people experience wellbeing, succeed in achieving their heart’s desires and live life on their terms.’